Pilgrims of the Wild

 Pilgrims of the Wild is an autobiographical novel, written and illustrated by the Canadian author Grey Owl, also known as Archibald Stansfeld Belaney (1888–1938).
-It was first published in 1935 and thereafter widely reprinted.
+It was published in late 1934 by Macmillan of Canada and then in early 1935 by Lovat Dickson & Thompson Limited in Great Britain.
+In the United States Charles Scribner’s Sons also brought out its own edition in 1935.
 The book tells the story of an Indigenous man's transformation from a backcountry trapper into a successful author and conservationist.